 - Connectivity – Wi-Fi (802.11b/g/n 2.4GHz), Bluetooth 4.2

-Apart from its sleekness and small size, this smartwatch also comes with a whole lot of other exciting features which include an optical heart sensor which can calculate your heart rate, a digital crown (as Apple calls it) for controlling your smartwatch, an add-on electric heart sensor also for calculating heart rate, touchscreen feature, fall detection amongst many others features.
+Apart from its sleekness and small size, this smartwatch also comes with a whole lot of other exciting features which include an optical heart sensor that can calculate your heart rate, a digital crown (as Apple calls it) for controlling your smartwatch, touchscreen feature, fall detection amongst many others features.

 2) Samsung Galaxy Watch Active – Best For Android